EricSchulze/3D-Mouse/fusion/README.md

 * ty: float, move camera along y-asix by _ty_ unit.
 * tz: float, move camera along z-asix by _tz_ unit.

+In fusion360, the unit is in cm by default.